alexdlaird/hookee/docs/index.rst

 mount a URL at ``/webhook``, and default plugins for dumping request data to the console and echoing back the request body as the response will be enabled.

 Plugins can be enabled and disabled easily from the command line.
-Here we are disabling the default response plugin in favor of our own JSON response plugin:
+Here is how you disable the default response plugin in favor of your own JSON response plugin:

 .. code-block:: sh